pvasek/kudu-wiki/Configurable-settings.md

 ### Turning on the 'local cache' feature.

+**note**: this feature is still experimental and not yet ready for production use!

 This feature copies the site bits to the faster local drive before running them.

     WEBSITE_LOCAL_CACHE_OPTION=Always